chloeyw/wabi-ai/README.md

-# *DepressionDetect*
+**Detecting Depression with Audio Features**

 This effort addresses an automated device for detecting depression from acoustic features in speech.
-The tool is aimed at lowering the barrier of entry in seeking help for potential mental illness and supporting medical professionals' diagnoses.
+The tool is aimed at lowering the barrier of entry (especially for clinically marginalized communities) in seeking help for potential mental illness and supporting medical professionals' diagnoses.

 Early detection and treatment of depression is essential in promoting remission, preventing relapse, and reducing the emotional burden of the disease.
 Current diagnoses are primarily subjective, inconsistent across professionals, and expensive for the individual who may be in dire need of help.
 Additionally, early signs of depression are difficult to detect and quantify.
 These early signs have a promising potential to be quantified by machine learning algorithms that could be implemented in a wearable artificial intelligence (AI) or home device.